uk000/goto/README.md

 # <a name="echo-api"></a>
 ## > Echo API
-This URI echoes back the headers and payload sent by client.
+This URI echoes back the headers and payload sent by the client.
 The response is also subject to any forced response status and will carry custom headers if any are configured.

 #### API
 |METHOD|URI|Description|